ethyca/fides/README.md

 ### Step Two: Define an Access Policy

 Policies help describe what data you care about and how you want to manage it.
-In this example, you'll create an `access` Policy,`example-request-policy`, to get all data with the data category: `user.provided.identifiable`.
+In this example, you'll create an `access` Policy,`example_request_policy`, to get all data with the data category: `user.provided.identifiable`.

 ### Step Three: Run a Privacy Request to Access Data

-Finally, you can issue a Privacy Request using Policy `example-request-policy` across your test databases for `jane@example.com`.
+Finally, you can issue a Privacy Request using Policy `example_request_policy` across your test databases for `jane@example.com`.
 The following response will be uploaded to a local folder (for demo purposes).
 We've collected identifiable user-provided information for Jane across tables in both the postgres and mongo databases.